ShanSanear/DnDCharacterSheet/README.md

 ## License

-This project is licensed under the GIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU Public License - see the [LICENSE.md](LICENSE.md) file for details.

 The SRD content is licensed under Open Game License - see the [OPEN-GAME-LICENSE.md](OPEN-GAME-LICENSE.md) file for details.